Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

 #.
 Tap the **+** in the upper right corner.

 #.
 Enter a name for your new account.
-Press **Next**.
+Tap **Next**.

 #.
-Choose which identity you want to use to create the account.
+Tap the identity you want to use to create the account.

 #.
 You now have the option to reveal some attributes publicly on the account.
-Unless you have a good reason to do so, we recommend that you don't reveal any attributes.
+Unless you have a good reason to do so, it is recommended not to reveal any attributes.

    - If you want to reveal some attributes, tap **Reveal account attributes**, select the attributes you want to reveal, and then tap **Submit account**.